BYU-ITC-544/milestones/milestone-2/Milestone 2: Risk & Operational Assessments.md

 6. Continuous improvement: Risk assessment and risk management are ongoing processes that help organizations to continuously improve their security posture by identifying new risks and addressing them proactively.

+### Operational Assessments

+1. Process Analysis: Evaluate the organization's core processes to identify bottlenecks, inefficiencies, and opportunities for improvement.

+1. Performance Metrics: Measure and analyze key performance indicators (KPIs) to assess how well the organization is meeting its goals.

 <div style="page-break-after: always"></div>

 ## Instructions:

+### Step 1: Risk Assessment

 As a team, you will create a comprehensive risk management plan for the network you designed in the previous step.
 The document should be professional in its formatting and be easy to understand and navigate.